ninech/academy/02-kubernetes/exercise2.md

 Delete the ConfigMap above and create another one.
 This time use ---from-literal!
 Use the key city and as a value a city of your choice.

-Create a Pod from this file and check its logs to see if your city is in the env variables.
+Create a Pod from this [file](templates/2/6.yaml) `templates/2/6.yaml` and check its logs to see if your city is in the env variables.

 # 7